real tools to help you shift from tension to calm in just a few minutes. use these at your desk, in bed, or during a moment of stress.

 Emotional enmeshment causes confusion & exhaustion in our relationships.
-Enmeshment has been a hot topic lately.
-It can feel tricky but there are answers & you can heal from enmeshment.
+Enmeshment can feel tricky but there ARE answers & you can heal from enmeshment.

 Where enmeshment begins:

-Enmeshment typically occurs in the family unit, usually originating in the parent/child relationship.
-Children need to individuate from their parents to become healthy, independent adults.
+Enmeshment typically occurs in the family unit, starting with the parent/child relationship.
+Children need to individuate, that is, become independent from their parents to become healthy adults.

-Individuating from their parents requires healthy boundaries.
-That is, enough separation in the parent/child relationship to encourage the child’s independence & enough attachment to the parent so the child feels safe, loved & respected.
+Individuating from their parents requires healthy boundaries & enough separation in the parent/child relationship to encourage the child’s independence & also enough attachment to the parent so the child feels safe, loved & respected.

 Healthy emotional family boundaries look like: